bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

       6 10
      11 11

-This show's us that varscan has 4 unique variants, mutect2 has 6 unique variants and there are 11 shared variants.
+This show's us that varscan has 3 unique variants, mutect2 has 6 unique variants and there are 11 shared variants.

 Finally we combine our mutect2 and varscan2 vcfs into a single vcf.
 This will generate the union of variants.
 ```
-cd ../
+cd ~/workspace/Module4_somaticvariants
 ```

 ```
 bcftools merge pairedVariants_mutect2_filtered_normalized.vcf.gz pairedVariants_varscan2_filtered.vcf.gz -o pairedVariants_mutect2_varscan2.vcf.gz -Oz
 ```
 Now that we have our two vcf's combined we can look at their contents.
-A full description of the [vcf_format](https://www.internationalgenome.org/wiki/Analysis/vcf4.0/):
-The generate fields will depend on the caller's used. common ones are:
-* Reference allele (REF) and Alternate allele (ALT)
-* Variant quality (QUAL)
-* Genotype per-sample (GT) note this is not in Strelka which is a popular variant caller

 Every vcf has a metadata sections two ##
 ```